KellyGriffin/katacoda-scenarios/Creating a Pipeline/step2.md

 Once that has been copied and pasted - you can go back to your Rancher Server and click "Done".
 ```

 That is it - you have now deployed a Rancher Server, installed K3S and imported it into Rancher.
-Now we will configure cluster monitoring as well as view the Grafana Monitoring page.
+Now we will configure a Pipeline within Rancher.